omelchert/SWtools/README.md

 * A bare version of the NEVP, where a solution with given eigenvalue is computed;
 * A constraint version of the NEVP with <em>a priori</em> unknown eigenvalue, where a solution with given norm is computed.

+It further includes functions determining the linearized eigenspectrum of the solitary-waves for selected models, aimed at unveiling the existence and properties of their internal modes.

 To facilitate progress of science, we include many examples and workflows that can help a user to quickly go from an idea to numerical experimentation to results.
 We also provide a verification test based on a known analytical